profclems/glab/docs/README.md

-This folder is used for documentation related to developing GLab.
+#GLab Documentation

-The docs has been moved to the master branch
+### This folder is used for the documentation related to using GLab.